alexandrebobkov/ESP-IDF_espnow/README.md

 } data_t;
 ```

-Customize this structure for your specific application needs.
+You may customize this structure for your specific application needs.

 ## Configuration